 Applicants must meet the following criteria:

 Applicants will be required to submit:

-The deadline for receipt of applications is Friday, June 1, 2018.
-This year’s winner will be announced on June 29, 2018.
+The deadline for receipt of applications is Friday, June 7, 2019.
+This year’s winner will be announced at the end of June 2019.

-The CLC is the largest labour organization in Canada, bringing together dozens of national and international unions, provincial and territorial federations of labour and community-based labour councils to represent 3.3 million workers.
+The CLC is the largest labour organization in Canada, bringing together dozens of national and international unions, provincial and territorial federations of labour and community-based labour councils to represent over 3 million workers.

 Please circulate this call for applications to help ensure that this scholarship is widely shared.

-The 2017 scholarship winner is Vishwaa Ramakrishnan from Mississauga, Ontario, who is the child of an NUPGE/OPSEU Local 524 member.
-Vishwaa wrote a compelling essay about combatting racism in the workplace and community, and has a background in political activism.
+The 2018 scholarship winner is Alexandria Masse from Windsor, Ontario, who is the child of an ETFO member.
+Alexandria wrote a compelling essay about her leadership and activism in her community as a young woman of colour.